safinsingh/wxx/posts/promise-race.md

 }
 ```

-However, this snippet was specific to the scenaria that the blog was describing, so I generalized it with:
+However, this snippet was specific to the scenario that the blog was describing; here's a more general form (using TypeScript's generics):

 ```typescript
 async function withTimeout<R>(